Learning from the Indian knowledge systems

 3. A rich repertoire of psychology-related theories

-One of the neat outcomes of the Indian approach is that it has produced a logically coherent map of human nature in all its complexity, as well as an understanding of our psychological functioning and possibilities for further development that goes way beyond the furthest ranges known to modern psychology.
+One of the neat outcomes of the Indian approach is that it has produced a wealth of sophisticated and logically coherent theories about reality and human nature in all its complexity.
+They are based on the deep understanding of our psychological functioning and possibilities for further development that the practice of yoga makes possible, and they go way beyond the furthest ranges known to modern psychology.

 4. A wide range of effective practices to achieve happiness and a higher consciousness